IsuruX98/IsuruX98/README.md

 🎓 BSc (Hons) Software Engineering Student
 🚀 Passionate about Java, and JavaScript
-💻 Skilled in MERN stack, Springboot, Tailwind CSS, and Bootstrap 5
+💻 Skilled in MERN stack, UI/UX Designing, Tailwind CSS, and Bootstrap 5

 I'm eagerly seeking a software engineering internship to contribute to impactful projects, learn from a dynamic team, and fuel my passion for software development.